An interesting piece of research by David M. Hayano. (July 1984)

 Hayano investigates the pursuit of the professional gambler with his insightful research.
 He is currently a professor of anthropology at California State University, Northridge.

 He investigated the history of gambling from amateurs to professional gamblers.
 Hayano describes how since the 1930s the social organisation of gambling has changed due to legalisation of casinos and cardrooms.
 This led to a completely new breed of professional gamblers.
-He describes four distinct subtypes: the worker-professional, the outside-supported professional, the subsistence professional and the career professional.
+He describes four distinct subtypes: the worker-professional, the outside-supported professional, the subsistence professional and the career professional who may enjoy casino online usa.
 The majority of professional gamblers eventually succumb to the pressures of gambling and encounter some degree of devastating social and financial failure.
 A small minority find relatively lasting fame and fortune.
 In this modern era, gambling is seen as a kind of leisure activity, aided by casino and betting promotions, often followed by by national media and publications.
 These conditions have helped professional gamblers pursue their specialised art with much more publicity, safety and potentially greater reward than ever before.

 Professional gamblers have been hailed as free and independent spirits and also vilified as worthless scoundrels.
 Scholars have neglected the objective study of professional gamblers.